U.S. Citizenship and Immigration Services (USCIS)

 - Primary Source: Full information about USCIS’s response to COVID-19 can be found on its dedicated webpage.

-- In-Person Services: On March 18, USCIS suspended all in-person services except for emergencies.
+- In-Person Services: As of June 4, 2020, USCIS is in the process of resuming in-person services at its field offices and Application Support Centers, or ASCs, after they were previously closed due to COVID-19.
+On March 18, USCIS suspended all in-person services except for emergencies.
 USCIS is now in the process of reopening its field offices and Application Support Centers, or ASCs, for in-person services on or after June 4, 2020.
 USCIS has issued an alert detailing how appointments are being rescheduled and adjustments to practices to ensure social distancing and reduced risk of COVID-19 transmission.

 - The alert describes how operations will resume for four separate functions: asylum offices, naturalization ceremonies, interviews and appointments, and ASC appointments.
 Please review the alert for details.